GK Chronicle GK Chronicle

 Indian Polity / Directive Principles

-Conflict between Fundamental Rights and Directive Principles
+Conflict between Fundamental Rights and DPSP

 Golaknath vs the State of Punjab

-In 1967, in Golaknath vs the State of Punjab case, Supreme Court declared that the Parliament cannot amend fundamental rights in order to implement directive principles.
+In 1967, in Golaknath vs the State of Punjab case, Supreme Court declared that the Parliament cannot amend fundamental rights in order to implement the directive principles.

 24th and 25th Constitutional Amendments